jdsandifer/AutoLISP/Readme (Overview).txt

 has only been about 24 man hours do date.

 I look forward to improving the programs through user testing and feedback in a very iterative and continual improvement process.
+It's really fun to have found a way to use my programming skills in my current drafting job.